omussell/homelab/mkdocs/docs/homelab.md

 edit conf.json, use correct IP address serve static files using NGINX as per production instructions
 ```

-## Massively scalable Web Applications

-- HTTPS Request -> Hitch <-> Varnish <-> Varnish ESI <-> NGINX <-> NGINX Unit

-Scaling cube:

-- X - Horizontal - More servers
-- Y - Vertical - Bigger servers
-- Z - Depth - Sharding

-- X - Scale by adding more servers of same size.
-Requests can be evenly distributed amongst them.
-- Y - Give more CPU+RAM to servers
-- Z - Distribute requests to specific groups of servers.
-Maybe geo location so servers are specific to a region.
-Maybe for caching its splitting the cache up into partitions.

-## Architecture

-### TLS Termination
-HTTPS to the edge.
-This is the main interface for users to the web application.
-Usually paired with load balancers to manage traffic ingress.

-### Caching
-Cache some content to improve resource load times

-### Dynamic Content
-Resources that can't be cached, and should be passed to the application server to be generated

-### Proxying and authentication
-Routing requests to the correct application server.
-Using API keys for authentication.

-### Application server
-The application running as a web server to receive uncacheable requests

-## Example Architecture

-### TLS Termination - Hitch

-[Hitch](https://hitch-tls.org) is an implementation of a TLS proxy by the makers of Varnish.
-It is simple and performs one job.

-- X - Multiple hitch servers behind load balancer
-- Y - Bigger servers
-- Z - Load balancers for specific geo regions.
-Load balancers for specific domains so hitch servers only get a subset of requests.

-### Caching - Varnish
-- X - Multiple varnish caches.
-Maybe shared cache.
-- Y - Bigger servers.
-More RAM means more content can be cached.
-- Z - Sharded cache objects

-### Dynamic Content - Varnish Edge Side Includes / VCL Pipe
-- X -
-- Y -
-- Z -

-### Proxying and authentication - NGINX
-- X -
-- Y -
-- Z -
-### Application server - NGINX Unit
-- X -
-- Y -
-- Z -

-## Alternative Example architecture
-One issue with the architecture described above is that communication between layers is done via HTTP rather than HTTPS.
-Hitch and Varnish do not support HTTPS backends.

-An alternative would be to use NGINX for all layers, since it can use HTTPS upstreams.

 ## NGINX TCP/UDP proxy